hackerzone85/mds_analysis/README.md

 ### 4. PCA
 1. Perform Principal Component Analysis (PCA) using the `pca.py` script from the MODE-TASK tool.
-2. Comparing PCA results from two different trajectories
+2. Comparing PCA results from two different trajectories (Will be updated soon).

 ### 5. Clustering
 Perform clustering to group similar structures from a trajectory using the `ttclust` tool.

 ### 6. MMPBSA
 Calculate the binding free energy of a system using the `gmx_MMPBSA` tool.

 *************************************************************************************************************************************************************************************

 # Detailed instructions and comments for each step are in the tutorial script file.